 Friday was hot.

-You know, NBC bought the weather channel.
+You know, NBC bought the Weather Channel.

 And now NBC has fired the climate unit.

-NBC made the first of potentially several rounds of staff cuts at the Weather Channel Wednesday, axing the entire staff of the forecast Earth Environmental Program, and they did it in the middle of NBC's Green Week.
+NBC made the first of potentially several rounds of staff cuts at the Weather Channel Wednesday, axing the entire staff of the Forecast Earth Environmental Program.

 They also got rid of several on-camera meteorologists.

-They got rid of Dave Schwartz, they got rid of Cheryl Lemke uh and Ebony Dion were let go.
+They got rid of Cheryl Lemke and Ebony Dion were let go.

 The timing of the forecast Earth cancellation was ironic since it came in the middle of NBC's Green Week, during which the network has been touting its environmental coverage across all of its platforms.

-Forecast Earth normally aired on weekends, but it's presumed last episode was shown on a weekday due to the environmentally oriented week.
+Forecast Earth normally aired on weekends, but its presumed last episode was shown on a weekday due to the environmentally oriented week.

 Forecast Earth was hosted by Natalie Allen, who used to anchor at CNN with contributions from climate expert Heidi Cullen.